-With regard to the indication of names using kanji characters in the residence card and the special permanent resident certificate, in accordance with the Public Notice on the Indication of Kanji Character Names in the Residence Cards and Other Certificates (Ministry of Justice Public Notice No. 582 of 2011), the characters were specified as within the scope of seiji characters (), while simplified characters (referring to Chinese simplified letters and Taiwanese traditional letters which do not match the seiji characters) may be used by replacing them with characters within the range of seiji characters.
+With regard to the indication of names using kanji characters in the residence card and the special permanent resident certificate, in accordance with the Public Notice on the Indication of Kanji Character Names in the Residence Cards and Other Certificates (MOJ Public Notice No. 582 of 2011), the characters were specified as within the scope of seiji characters(\), while simplified characters (referring to Chinese simplified letters and Taiwanese traditional letters which do not match the seiji characters) may be used by replacing them with characters within the range of seiji characters.

-Therefore, the Immigration Services Agency introduced "the Immigration Services Agency's Seiji Search System", which enables a simple search of kanji names given in the residence card, etc. based on the character codes of simplified characters on July 1, 2013, and made it available for use on the Immigration Services Agency's website (http://lapse-immi.moj.go.jp:50122/).
+Therefore, the ISA introduced "the ISA's Seiji Search System", which enables a simple search of kanji names given in the residence card, etc. based on the character codes of simplified characters on July 1, 2013, and made it available for use on the ISA's website (http://lapse-immi.moj.go.jp:50122/).

-(4) Notification Concerning the Organization of Affiliation or Concerning the Spouse (Reference 85)

-- A. Notification from a Mid to Long-Term Resident Concerning the Organization of Affiliation - (a) Notification Concerning the Organization Where the Foreign National is Engaging in Activities (public or private organizations in Japan at which the activities corresponding to the status of residence are carried out)
+- (4) Notification Concerning the Organization of Affiliation or Concerning the Spouse (Reference 88) - A. Notification from a Mid to Long-Term Resident Concerning the Organization of Affiliation - (a) Notification Concerning the Organization Where the Foreign National is Engaging in Activities (public or private organizations in Japan at which the activities corresponding to the status of residence are carried out)

-If a change occurs in the name or location of an organization where a mid to long-term resident who is residing in Japan with the status of residence of "Professor", "Highly-Skilled Professional (i)-(c)", "Highly-Skilled Professional (ii)" (in cases of engaging in the activities listed in item (ii)-(c) of the right-hand column corresponding to "Highly-Skilled Professional" as specified in the Appended Table I (2) of the Immigration Control Act), "Business Manager", "Legal/Accounting Services", "Medical Services", "Instructor", "Intracompany.

-Transferee", "Technical Intern Training", "Student" or "Trainee" is engaging in activities or the organization where the mid to long-term resident is engaging activities is extinguished or the mid to long-term resident leaves the employment of the organization or moves to another organization, he or she is required to notify the Commissioner of the Immigration Services Agency of such changes within 14 days (Article 19-16, item (i) of the Immigration Control Act).
+If a change occurs in the name or location of an organization where a mid to long-term resident who is residing in Japan with the status of residence of "Professor", "Highly-Skilled Professional (i)-(c)", "Highly-Skilled Professional (ii)" (in cases of engaging in the activities listed in item (ii)-(c) of the right-hand column corresponding to "Highly-Skilled Professional" as specified in the Appended Table I (2) of the Immigration Control Act), "Business Manager", "Legal/Accounting Services", "Medical Services", "Instructor", "Intracompany Transferee", "Technical Intern Training", "Student" or "Trainee", is engaging in activities or the organization where the mid to long-term resident is engaging activities is extinguished or the mid to long-term resident leaves the employment of the organization or moves to another organization, he or she is required to notify the Commissioner of the ISA of such changes within 14 days (Article 19-16, item (i) of the Immigration Control Act).

-^() Refers to the Japanese character repertoire part of X0221 of the Industrial Standardization Act (Act No. 185 of 1949) (subset specifying the characters commonly used in Japan) and the kanji characters of the Appended Table I of the Ministry of Justice Public Notice.
+(\) Refers to the Japanese character repertoire part of X0221 of the Industrial Standardization Act (Act No. 185 of 1949) (subset specifying the characters commonly used in Japan) and the kanji characters of the Appended Table I of the MOJ Public Notice.